DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 Only if you have selected ``Advanced Config`` on the previous screen will you be presented with this screen.

-On this screen you can edit the two main configuration files.
+On this screen you can edit the main configuration files.

 To proceed, click the :guilabel:`Compile and Load` button.
 See *iv* below.